| Title: | 'ForLion' Algorithm to Find D-Optimal Designs for Experiments |

 Convergence TRUE or FALSE, whether the algorithm converges

-itmax, maximum iterations
+itmax maximum iterations

-m=5 p=10 J=5 factor_x = matrix(c(-1,-25,199.96,-150,-100,16,1,23.14,196.35,0,-100, 16,1,-24.99,199.99,-150,0,16,-1,25,-200,0,0,16,-1,-25,-200,-150,0,16),ncol=6,byrow=TRUE) Xi=rep(0,J*p*m); dim(Xi)=c(J,p,m) hfunc.temp = function(y){ if(length(y) != 6){stop("Input should have length 6");} model.mat = matrix(NA, nrow=5, ncol=10, byrow=TRUE) model.mat[5,]=0 model.mat[1:4,1:4] = diag(4) model.mat[1:4, 5] =((-1)*y[6]) model.mat[1:4, 6:10] = matrix(((-1)*y[1:5]), nrow=4, ncol=5, byrow=TRUE) return(model.mat) } for(i in 1:m) { Xi[,,i]=hfunc.temp(factor_x[i,]) } thetavec=c(-1.77994301, -0.05287782, 1.86852211, 2.76330779, -0.94437464, 0.18504420, -0.01638597, -0.03543202, -0.07060306, 0.10347917) liftoneDoptimal_MLM_func(m=m,p=p,Xi=Xi,J=J,thetavec=thetavec, link="cumulative",p00=rep(1/5,5), random=FALSE)
+m=5 p=10 J=5 factor_x = matrix(c(-1,-25,199.96,-150,-100,16,1,23.14,196.35,0,-100, 16,1,-24.99,199.99,-150,0,16,-1,25,-200,0,0,16,-1,-25,-200,-150,0,16),ncol=6,byrow=TRUE) Xi=rep(0,J*p*m); dim(Xi)=c(J,p,m) hfunc.temp = function(y){ if(length(y) != 6){stop("Input should have length 6");} model.mat = matrix(NA, nrow=5, ncol=10, byrow=TRUE) model.mat[5,]=0 model.mat[1:4,1:4] = diag(4) model.mat[1:4, 5] =((-1)*y[6]) model.mat[1:4, 6:10] = matrix(((-1)*y[1:5]), nrow=4, ncol=5, byrow=TRUE) return(model.mat) } for(i in 1:m) { Xi[,,i]=hfunc.temp(factor_x[i,]) } thetavec=c(-1.77994301, -0.05287782, 1.86852211, 2.76330779, -0.94437464, 0.18504420, -0.01638597, -0.03543202, -0.07060306, 0.10347917) liftoneDoptimal_MLM_func(m=m,p=p,Xi=Xi,J=J,thetavec=thetavec, link="cumulative",p00=rep(1/5,5), random=FALSE)m=5 p=10 J=5 factor_x = matrix(c(-1,-25,199.96,-150,-100,16,1,23.14,196.35,0,-100, 16,1,-24.99,199.99,-150,0,16,-1,25,-200,0,0,16,-1,-25,-200,-150,0,16),ncol=6,byrow=TRUE) Xi=rep(0,J*p*m); dim(Xi)=c(J,p,m) hfunc.temp = function(y){ if(length(y) != 6){stop("Input should have length 6");} model.mat = matrix(NA, nrow=5, ncol=10, byrow=TRUE) model.mat[5,]=0 model.mat[1:4,1:4] = diag(4) model.mat[1:4, 5] =((-1)*y[6]) model.mat[1:4, 6:10] = matrix(((-1)*y[1:5]), nrow=4, ncol=5, byrow=TRUE) return(model.mat) } for(i in 1:m) { Xi[,,i]=hfunc.temp(factor_x[i,]) } thetavec=c(-1.77994301, -0.05287782, 1.86852211, 2.76330779, -0.94437464, 0.18504420, -0.01638597, -0.03543202, -0.07060306, 0.10347917) liftoneDoptimal_MLM_func(m=m,p=p,Xi=Xi,J=J,thetavec=thetavec, link="cumulative",p00=rep(1/5,5), random=FALSE)

-Approximation to exact design algorithm for multinomial logit model
+rounding algorithm for multinomial logit models

-MLM_Exact_Design( J, k.continuous, design_x, design_p, det.design, p, ForLion, bvec, bvec_matrix, rel.diff, L, N, hfunc, link )
+MLM_Exact_Design( J, k.continuous, design_x, design_p, var_names = NULL, det.design, p, ForLion, bvec, bvec_matrix, delta2, L, N, hfunc, link )MLM_Exact_Design( J, k.continuous, design_x, design_p, var_names = NULL, det.design, p, ForLion, bvec, bvec_matrix, delta2, L, N, hfunc, link )

 J |